 You have borderline too-strong feelings about who ended up on the Iron Throne.
 You tear up at the mere mention of the Red Wedding.
 You’ve even thought about what you’d do when confronted by a White Walker.
 You’re a certified Game of Thrones fanatic.
-Now that the TV series has come to an end, consider picking up one of these similarly themed novels.
+Now that the TV series has come to an end, here are five books like Game of Thrones.

 George R.R.
 Martin has called Druon’s Accursed King series “The original Game of Thrones.”
 The seven-book series, published between 1955 and 1977, is set during the reigns of the last five kings of the Capetian dynasty and the first two kings of the House of Valois in France.
 This first book begins as the French King Philip the Fair, already surrounded by scandal and intrigue, brings a curse upon his family when he persecutes the Knights Templar.

 2. The White Queen by Philippa Gregory